 What do the Money Talk Team do?

-A conversation over the phone or appointment with the Money Talk Team involves an informal chat to see what you might be entitled to, and advice to help you make the most of your money.
+A conversation over the phone, by web chat or appointment with the Money Talk Team in a CAB involves an informal chat to see what you might be entitled to, and advice to help you make the most of your money.
 The advisers will check for you whether you’re getting as much income as you possibly could and find ways that you could pay out less each month.
 The Money Talk Team service can be accessed over the phone or in person at your local Citizens Advice Bureau

 How will an adviser help me save money?